withcenter/fireflow/etc/readme/flutterflow/en/getting_start.md

 # Getting start

-- To get started, you would need to install the necessary parts of the Fireflow.
-- You may find more details on the sections of each feature.
+- This is a short description.
+You may find more details on the sections of each feature.

 ## Setting up Firebase